drkvogel/retrasst/notes/big-list.md

 ### Retrieval Assistant

+ * General
+    * Box Retrieval
+        * Select * from c_box_retrieval b order by b.section, b.rj_box_cid

+    * Sample (cryovial) Retrieval
+        * Select * from c_box_retrieval b, l_cryovial_retrieval c where b.rj_box_cid = c.rj_box_cid order by b.section, c.position

  * As retrieval lists will always specify destination boxes, chunk size can be based on the number of cryovials allocated to each box
  * Columns should be displayed in Russian doll order, left to right: site, location, vessel, shelf, structure, slot, box, position
  * If required, the secondary aliquots appear at the end of the retrieval plan for each chunk – they may never be needed
+    * TODO
  * a panel displaying sort order for both Create List and Retrieval Assistant
+    * Kind of
- * sort by location,
+ * sort by location
+    * Via column clicks and/or sorter panel
  * location should include site+position+name+layout, as it does in StoreMan’s storage browser.-
+    * OK
  * chunking -  Allow the user to divide up the list
+    * TODO
  * save changes with the option of going back to re-order if necessary.
+    * TODO
  * Cryogenics staff can reject a retrieval list if it does not have a retrieval plan
-    * Box Retrieval
-        * Select * from c_box_retrieval b order by b.section, b.rj_box_cid

-    * Sample (cryovial) Retrieval
+    * TODO
-        * Select * from c_box_retrieval b, l_cryovial_retrieval c where b.rj_box_cid = c.rj_box_cid order by b.section, c.position

 ---to sort---